 The European Aviation Safety Plan provides the list of required safety actions agreed at European level by the different Stakeholders.

 On a regular basis the EASA experts develop the proposals for research projects needed to tackle key safety and standardisation issues.
 The list of current proposals can be consulted here.

 Where suitable, the commitment of EASA expert resources for the projects can be agreed on between the consortia and the Agency prior to the submission of the proposals to the H2020 programme.
-EASA may act a ‘third party’ during the research action.
+EASA may act as third party providing in-kind contributions against payment.

 Please consult SESAR 2020 RPAS EXPLORATORY RESEARCH CALL for more information.

 Further questions on this subject can be addressed to research [at] easa [dot] europa [dot] eu